Letterpress printing: Revival and rise of craft letterpress

 Letterpress is considered a craft as it involves using a skill and is done by hand.
 Fine letterpress work is crisper than offset litho because of its impression into the paper, giving greater visual definition to the type and artwork, although it is not what letterpress traditionally was meant for.
 Today, many of these small letterpress shops survive by printing fine editions of books or by printing upscale invitations, stationery, and greeting cards.
 These methods often use presses that require the press operator to feed paper one sheet at a time by hand.
 Today, the juxtaposition of this technique and offbeat humor for greeting cards has been proven by letterpress shops to be marketable to independent boutiques and gift shops.
 Some of these printmakers are just as likely to use new printing methods as old, for instance by printing using photopolymer plates on restored vintage presses.

-Evidence of the range and strength of contemporary letterpress printing across North America was documented in The Itinerant Printer, a 320-page book with 1,500 color photos by Christopher Fritton.
-From 2015 - 2017 Fritton, a poet, printer, and artist, crisscrossed the United States and Canada traveling 47,000 miles as a “tramp printer” visiting 137 presses, recording his impressions of each studio and documenting the proprietors and their work.
-A full set of prints and postcards from his travels while researching the book is in the collection of the Library of Congress.
-Included in many libraries, the book was the subject of Fritton's talks at a Buffalo, New York TED (conference), at the Library of Congress, and at the Los Angeles Printers Fair 2018.

 Martha Stewart's influence

 Letterpress publishing has recently undergone a revival in the US, Canada, and the UK, under the general banner of the "Small Press Movement".
 Renewed interest in letterpress was fueled by Martha Stewart Weddings magazine, which began using pictures of letterpress invitations in the 1990s.
 In 2004 they state "Great care is taken in choosing the perfect wedding stationery – couples ponder details from the level of formality to the flourishes of the typeface.
 The method of printing should be no less important, as it can enliven the design exquisitely.
 That is certainly the case with letterpress."
 In regards to having printed letterpress invitations, the beauty and texture became appealing to couples who began wanting letterpress invitations instead of engraved, thermographed, or offset-printed invitations.